lake-wg/edhoc/draft-ietf-lake-traces.md

 bf 2c 24 0a fa 7b a8 04 da
 ~~~~~~~~

-Since METHOD = 0, R authenticates using signatures.
+Since METHOD = 0, the Responder authenticates using signatures.
 Since the selected cipher suite is 0, the EDHOC signature algorithm is EdDSA.

-R's signature key pair using EdDSA:
+The Responder's signature key pair using EdDSA:

 ~~~~~~~~
 Responder's private authentication key